North Korea's Kim visits Beijing; South Korea, U.S. halt military drill

 “The United States is in a position to keep its commitment to its allied nations’ defence and our understanding is there is no change to the U.S. commitment to the Japan-U.S. alliance and the structure of American troops stationed in Japan,” Suga told a regular briefing.

-Japanese Minister of Defence Itsunori said the decision to suspend the U.S.-South Korean exercises was “made from the view point of supporting diplomatic efforts between the U.S. and North Korea,” but added it was “important to be wary of North Korea actions”.
+Japanese Minister of Defence Itsunori Onodera said the decision to suspend the U.S.-South Korean exercises was “made from the view point of supporting diplomatic efforts between the U.S. and North Korea,” but added it was “important to be wary of North Korea actions”.

 “Our view of the threat has not changed.
 Joint training is an important in maintaining peace and stability in the region,” he said.